 Furthermore, hiring for personality alone can hinder diversity in the workplace, create a monoculture that excludes folks with different temperaments and backgrounds, and create a damaging or abusive environment that prioritizes “fitting in” over respectful dissent or even employee safety.

-When a tech founder starts interviewing for key sales roles, they can often get dazzled by the profile of candidates and hire someone they’re not ready for.
-Their investors bring in a candidate who has been succeeding at a massive organization for years.
+We’ve also seen some tech companies stumble by hiring candidates that are “too big” for the role.
+Maybe their investors introduce them to a candidate who has been succeeding at a massive organization for years.
 Or they meet the Head of Sales from that hot company that’s been in the news recently for all the right reasons.
 It’s tempting to bring the person on for virtue of their (perceived) profile alone.

 However, the skills needed to bring a company from their first few sales to their first few hundred are far different than those needed to help maintain a large, established book of clients.
 And the leadership needed to build sales processes from the ground up and then hire and manage a team is much different than the experience of a senior executive brought in to manage an existing team and playbook.